A note on strong protomodularity, actions and quotients: Introduction

-Many algebraic varieties of the universal algebra are strongly semi-abelian, as the category of groups, Lie algebras, rings and, more generally, all distributive $\Omega_2$-groups, i.e.\ distributive $\Omega$-groups with only unary and binary operations (see \cite{MM10b}), as for instance the categories of interest in the sense of G.\ Orzech (\cite{Orz72}).
 Our work confirms that strongly protomodular categories are a convenient setting for working with internal actions, and related constructions.
 Indeed, in the (strongly semi-abelian) varietal case, not only internal actions can be described externally, i.e.\ with suitable set-theoretical maps, but also, they behave \emph{nicely} with respect to quotients.
-This make it possible to apply to the intrinsic setting several varietal techniques, and \emph{vice-versa}.
+This fact allows to apply varietal techniques to the intrinsic setting.

+Many varieties of universal algebra are strongly protomodular: the categories of groups, Lie algebras, rings and, more generally, all distributive $\Omega_2$-groups, i.e.\ distributive $\Omega$-groups with only unary and binary operations (see \cite{MM10b}), as for instance the categories of interest in the sense of G.\ Orzech \cite{Orz72}.

 The paper is organized as follows.

 In the next section we recall the basic notions and fix the notation.